tijmenvangulik/ErgometerJS/README.md

      * Android/iOS/Windows (using Evothings/Cordova/PhoneGap) https://github.com/evothings/cordova-ble/blob/master/ble.js
      * Mac/Linux/Windows (using noble on Node.js) https://github.com/sandeepmistry/noble
      * ChromeOS https://developer.chrome.com/apps/bluetoothLowEnergy

+- 0.0.4

+    * Electron demo for desktop apps
+    * separated the demo code from the platform code
+    * Refactored error handling
+    * Renamed project from MobileErgometer to ErgometerJS

 # Project features

 * The project is open source and and it is based on open source project. (appache 2 license)